mohitpai/journey-optimizer.en/help/using/building-journeys/read-audience.md

 1. Add a **[!UICONTROL Label]** to the activity (optional).

 1. In the **[!UICONTROL Audience]** field, choose Adobe Experience Platform audience that will enter the journey, then click **[!UICONTROL Save]**.

-    Note that you can customize the columns displayed in the list and sort them.
+You can select any Adobe Experience Platform audience generated using [segment definitions](../audience/creating-a-segment-definition.md).

     >[!NOTE]
     >
-    >Only the individuals with the **Realized** and **Existing** audience participation statuses will enter the journey.
-For more on how to evaluate an audience, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/tutorials/evaluate-a-segment.html#interpret-segment-results){target="_blank"}.
+    >In addition, you can also target Adobe Experience Platform audiences created using [audience compositions](../audience/get-started-audience-orchestration.md) or [uploaded from a CSV file](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#import-audience){target="_blank"}.
+These capabilities are currently available as a private beta.

+    Note that you can customize the columns displayed in the list and sort them.

     ![](assets/read-segment-selection.png)